 Hydrocarbon revenue.
-Hydrocrabon revenues include sales of alcohol-to-jet fuel ("ATJ"), isooctene and isooctane and is sold mostly on a "free-onboard, shipping point" basis.
+Hydrocarbon revenues include sales of alcohol-to-jet fuel ("ATJ"), isooctene and isooctane and is sold mostly on a "free-on-board, shipping point" basis.
 Each transaction occurs independent of any other sale, and once sold, there are no future obligations on the part of the Company provide post-sale support or promises to deliver future goods or services.
-Our tenatiative assessment is that there will be no material impact, if any, to how the Company has historically recognized revenues prior to the upcoming adoption of ASU 2014-09.
+The Company's tentative assessment is that there will be no material impact, if any, to how the Company has historically recognized revenues prior to the upcoming adoption of ASU 2014-09.

 Grant and other revenues.
 Grant and other revenues primarily has historically consisted of governmental and cooperative research grants, of which the Northwest Advanced Renewables Alliance ("NARA") grant, funded by the United States Department of Agriculture ("USDA"), comprised the majority of those revenues since 2014.
 After initial review of this arrangement, the Company is preliminarily assessing that this grant does not qualify as a contract pursuant to Topic 606 "Revenues from Contracts with Customers", which was established with the issuance of ASU 2014-09 due to the lack of any transfer of goods or services to the USDA.
-This may alter the timing of revenue recognition compared to historical patterns, as revenue is generally deferred until consideration received is non-refundable when it is determined that an arrangement does not qualify as a contract.
+This could potentially alter the timing of revenue recognition compared to historical patterns, as revenue is generally deferred until consideration received is non-refundable when it is determined that an arrangement does not qualify as a contract.
+However, any impact is not expected to materially impact our financial statements.

 Leases ("ASU 2016-02").
 In February 2016, the FASB issued Accounting Standards Update No. 2016-02, Topic 842 Leases.
 ASU-2016-02 requires leases to be reported on the financial statements.
 The objective is to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
 ASU 2016-02 is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
-Future minimum lease obligations for leases accounted for as operating leases at June 30, 2017 totaled \$3.7 million.
+Future minimum lease obligations for leases accounted for as operating leases at September 30, 2017 totaled \$3.3 million.
 The Company is currently in the process of evaluating the impact of adoption of ASU 2016-02 on its consolidated financial statements.